cruelscript/trees/README.md

 # Trees

-Here are some implementation of different trees in C++ and Python.
+Here are some implementations of different trees in C++ and Python.

 ### General Tree